1959

 This direct link with mythical emotions is reinforced by the best symbol of the future : the young wife is pregnant.
 In a crisis of creativity, Twombly paints in a single day in July 1959 in Sperlonga a set of 24 papers of unequal dimensions, between 30 x 31 and 35 x 31 cm, which he calls Poems to the Sea.

 Without apparent link with the Achromes, he inscribes his gestures on white surfaces.
 Sometimes this false writing aggregates and forms an almost imperceptible word.
 Sunset, a canvas painted in 1957 with house paint plus various pencils, generates the word Morte (death, in Italian) which is an encounter with a past.
-This 142 x 180 cm artwork was sold for $ 27.3M including premium by Christie's on November 15, 2017.
+This 142 x 180 cm artwork was sold for $ 27.3M by Christie's on November 15, 2017.

 In April 1959 in New York, Twombly marries Tatiana, whose family is Italian.
 They spend the summer in Sperlonga, a fishing village between Rome and Naples.